 The successful exchange of a TWT Information frame with the TWT responding STA or the TWT scheduling AP (see 27.7.4 (Use of TWT Information frames)).

-The transmission by the TWT requesting STA or TWT scheduled STA of an acknowledgment in response to an individually addressed frame sent by the TWT responding STA or TWT scheduling AP, respectively, that had the EOSP subfield equal to 1.
+The transmission by the TWT requesting STA or TWT scheduled STA of an acknowledgment in response to an individually addressed QoS Data or QoS Null(#11353) frame sent by the TWT responding STA or TWT scheduling AP, respectively, that had the EOSP subfield equal to 1.

-The transmission by the TWT requesting STA or TWT scheduled STA of an acknowledgment in response to an individually addressed frame sent by the TWT responding STA or TWT scheduling AP, respectively with the More Data field equal to 0 when the frame does not contain an EOSP subfield.
+The transmission by the TWT requesting STA or TWT scheduled STA of an acknowledgment in response to an individually addressed frame, which is neither a QoS Data frame nor a QoS Null frame, sent by the TWT responding STA or TWT scheduling AP, respectively with the More Data field equal to 0.(#11353)

-The reception of a frame sent by the TWT responding STA or TWT scheduling AP that does not solicit an immediate response and that had an EOSP subfield present with a value equal to 1.
+The reception of an individually addressed or broadcast QoS Data or QoS Null frame sent by the TWT responding STA or TWT scheduling AP that does not solicit an immediate response and that had an EOSP subfield equal to 1.(#11353)

-The reception of an individually addressed frame sent by the TWT responding STA or TWT scheduling AP that does not solicit an immediate response and that had no EOSP subfield present but had the More Data field equal to 0.
+The reception of an individually addressed frame, which is neither QoS Data nor QoS Null frame, sent by the TWT responding STA or TWT scheduling AP that does not solicit an immediate response and that had the More Data field equal to 0.(#11353)

 The reception of a Trigger frame sent by the TWT responding STA or TWT scheduling AP that has the More TF field equal to 0 and is not intended for the TWT requesting STA or TWT scheduled STA provided that the TWT requesting STA or TWT scheduled STA is either awake for an announced trigger-enabled TWT SP but did not transmit an indication that it is in the awake state to the TWT responding STA or TWT scheduling AP or is awake for an unannounced trigger-enabled TWT SP.